-Program Budget HUD-Identified MID Budget Grantee-Identified MID Budget Single-Family New Housing Construction \$ 90,000,000 \$ 72,000,000 \$ 18,000,000
+Program Budget HUD-Identified MID Grantee-Identified - - Budget MID Budget Single-Family New \$ 90,000,000 \$ 72,000,000 \$ 18,000,000 Housing Construction

 The Single-Family New Housing Construction program will provide resilient and affordable housing to impacted Kentucky residents by funding developer-constructed new housing units.
 The program will offer developer incentives to construct new single-family houses on vacant lots within existing neighborhoods or the development of new neighborhoods for residential purposes.
+No land banking is anticipated.
 DLG will offer homebuyer assistance to potential buyers who meet income requirements to make the homes affordable.
 Program details and eligible activities will be further detailed in the program guidelines.